lapras-inc/dependency-based-japanese-word-embeddings/README.md

 ```

 # Download URL
-You can download the data from the URL below.
+You can download the data from here.
 The structure of the files in the bucket is as follows:
 - README.me
   - A Readme file